rcc-uchicago/genetic-data-analysis-1/README.md

-data, and ending with a visualization of population structure estimated from the genetic data; (2) understand how large genetic data sets are commonly represented in computer files; (3) use command-line tools (e.g., PLINK) to manipulate genetic data; (4) use R to compute principal components, and visualize the results of PCA; (5) learn through "live coding."
+data, and ending with a visualization of population structure estimated from the genetic data; (2) understand how large genetic data sets are commonly represented in computer files; (3) use command-line tools (e.g., PLINK) to manipulate the genetic data; (4) use R to compute principal components, and visualize the results of PCA; (5) learn through "live coding."

 ## Prerequisites